Swing Trading Strategies in Forex that Work

 Disadvantages of Swing Trading

-You have to be well-versed in technical analysis.
+• You must be well-versed in technical analysis.
 While not necessarily a “disadvantage”, it means extra work.
 Almost anyone can tell the trend on a chart that is going from the lower left to the upper right over time, but someone trying to swing trade that chart needs to identify entry and exit points.
 This is something technical analysis can do, but you need to learn it first.
 This takes time.

 Swing Trading vs Day Trading

-In order to better understand the concept of swing trading, it is important to note the difference between day trading and swing trading.
+In order to better understand the concept of swing trading, it is vital to note the difference between day trading and swing trading.
 The essential difference between these two concepts lies in position time frames.

 Day traders move in and out of the Forex market multiple times in one day, while swing traders can hold their positions for as long as a few weeks.
 The two styles suit different traders, because of the difference in available capital, free time, market hours etc.